LeiWangR/leiwangr.github.io/_projects/projects.md

   * Scope: Vision-language pre-training (VLP) has attracted rapidly growing attention in both computer vision and NLP communities due to the emergence of large-scale multimodal foundation models like Contrastive Language-Image Pre-training (CLIP).
 It is very encouraging to see that many Vision-Language (VL) systems have been deployed in industry.
 For example, iPhone can generate image captions read by VoiceOver for vision-impaired users.
 Although multimodal intelligence has been applied in many areas including image-text, core computer vision and video-text tasks, there are still many factors to be considered including robustness to new domains, fairness and responsible AI issues.
   * Aim: One common theme stands out is how to build a general-purpose multi-modal foundation model.
 We aim to build a foundation model that is stable and generalisable, and can be readily adopted to various downstream tasks, ranging from image-level vision tasks (e.g., image classification, retrieval, and captioning), region-level vision tasks (e.g., object detection and phrase grounding), to pixel-level vision tasks (e.g., segmentation and image generation).
 In order to build a general-purpose foundation model, we need a unified model architecture that can be readily scaled up; and when being pre-trained at scale, it can be readily adopted to various downstream computer vision and VL tasks.

-<h2>Bachelor & Honours research project</h2>

-If you are an ANU undergraduate looking for an Honors research project, please note that I usually take a maximum of 2 honors students each year (for the purpose of high-quality supervision), and 24-unit projects are preferred.

-If you are an ANU master's student looking for individual projects, you should have some research background, a good GPA, and coding abilities.
-You should also have sufficient time for research.

-I always look for motivated and hardworking students who are interested in doing research with me.
-However, you must have good mathematical and computational skills, preferably with prior experience in machine learning and/or computer vision.
-Strong programming skills in Python, Matlab, and/or TensorFlow are a must, and hands-on deep learning know-how is important too.
-Integrity, honesty, the ability to work under pressure, and the ability to explore while following strict directions are all essential.

 <h2>ANU Summer Research Scholars Program</h2>